In-District Activities Critical to Your Success

 The good news is that it can take as little or as much time as you have to devote to action.
 While those activities listed above are the best opportunities to have an impact on your legislators, we have also listed quick actions that can be taken in an hour or less.

-We hope these ideas will inspire you to take advantage of upcoming in-district periods.
+We hope these ideas will inspire you to take advantage of the upcoming recess.
 Doing so will not only increase your power and influence on Capitol Hill, but also help ensure that our voice carries the strength that it needs to be heard on the issues that matter most.
+I encourage you all to contact Ayrianne Parks to let us know how we can help.